gkomov123/Simple-Calculator-App/README.md

 # Simple Calculator App
-Simple Calculator App written purely in python without using the eval() function, using tkinter for the UI.
+Simple Calculator App written purely in python without using the eval() function, using tkinter for the GUI.

 ## Features
 * addition